 The technology appeared for the first time in five single-DIN CD receivers shipped last October and November.
-At Sony’s car audio booth, the technology is appearing for the first time in a double-DIN CD receiver due in March.
-That model is the $200-everyday WX-GT90BT.
+At Sony’s car audio booth, the technology is appearing for the first time in a double-DIN CD receiver due in March, the $200-everyday WX-GT90BT.

 The new App Remote-capable head, like the previous models, must be used with Sony’s App Remote app for Android and iPhones.
 Once downloaded to the phones, the apps turn connected smartphones into touchscreen remotes to select sources such as AM/FM, CD, USB and aux in.
 Both apps also deliver gesture control, so when the phone is flicked horizontally, the next or previous track on a phone is selected, and a vertical flick selects the next or previous album.

-* expands a head unit’s wireless Bluetooth control of smartphone-stored music beyond track up/down, play/pause and fast-forward/rewind to include the selection of stored music by title, artist, album, and genre; and
+The Android version of the app also converts a phone’s text messages to voice; and expands a head unit’s wireless Bluetooth control of smartphone-stored music beyond track up/down, play/pause and fast-forward/ rewind to include the selection of stored music by title, artist, album, and genre.